Complaints and Compliments

 If your concerns relate to any aspect of your or your loved one’s care while you or they are staying in hospital or attending an outpatient clinic, you or they should speak to a member of the ward or clinic staff as soon as possible.

-If you or they do not feel able to speak directly to staff, then contact our Patient Advice and Liaison team (PALS) team on 0121 507 5836 or email us here.
+If you or they do not feel able to speak directly to staff, then contact our Governance team, (previously PALS) on 0121 507 5836 or email us here.

 Complaints Team :